 Bob McClure and his brother Joe grew up making pickles with their grandma Lala, and it was her family recipe that ultimately inspired their business, McClure’s Pickles.
 An actor and a psychology major, respectively, they didn’t know the first thing about business or manufacturing, but their tried-and-true family recipe was their foundation.

-Food business ideas
+More food business ideas

-- Custom, novelty
+- Custom or novelty products

-- Gourmet, artisanal, small batch
+- Gourmet, artisanal, and small batch food

-- Certified organic, natural, fair trade
+- Certified organic, natural, and fair trade ingredients

 Ideas for beginners